Accelerating Low-field MRI: From Compressed Sensing to Deep Learning Reconstruction with CNNs and Transformers: Methodology

 \subsubsection{Ultra-low Field MRI Experiments}

-Imaging experiments were performed on a 6.5 mT MRI scanner that consists of a biplanar electromagnet-based scanner with a peak gradient strength of 1~mT/m \cite{Sarracanie2015}.
-Image data were acquired in compliance with Institutional Review Board (IRB) approvals with a custom quadrature head coil that has been described previously \cite{Koonjoo2017}.
+Imaging experiments were performed on a 6.5~mT MRI scanner that consists of a biplanar electromagnet-based scanner with a peak gradient strength of 1~mT/m \cite{Sarracanie2015}.
+Image data were acquired with a custom quadrature head coil that has been described previously \cite{Koonjoo2017}.
 Data from this quadrature coil were digitized as two-channel data and then linearly summed after applying a $\pi/2$ phase shift to $k$-space data from the second channel.
+The 6.5~mT MRI system includes an RF-shielded enclosure, as described in Reference \citenum{Sarracanie2015}, which reduces environmental electromagnetic interference during acquisition.

 A 3D Cartesian balanced-steady state free precession (bSSFP) sequence with TR/TE = 22/11 ms and matrix size $64 \times 75 \times 25$ (Readout $\times$ Phase Encode 1 $\times$ Phase Encode 2) was programmed with a Tecmag Restone spectrometer and used for data acquisition.
 These parameters gave a voxel size on the 6.5~mT scanner of 2.5~mm$\times$3.5~mm$\times$8~mm (RO$\times$PE1$\times$PE2).
 The number of excitations (NEX) was varied as described in the Results section.
+A bSSFP sequence is utilized to maximize SNR per unit time, which is critical in the ultralow field domain \cite{Sarracanie2015}.

 For prospectively undersampled acquisitions, Poisson disc masks with acceleration factors of $R=2$ and $R=4$ were exported from SigPy and used to populate the phase encoding tables on the spectrometer prior to acquisition.
 Fully-sampled acquisitions were captured in the same imaging session for comparison of reconstruction methods.
+All scans were acquired independently with $\mathrm{NEX}=48$, so that the accelerated acquisitions were completed in half or a quarter of the fully-sampled time for $R=2$ and $R=4$ masks, respectively.